stoneskin/TicTacToe/readme.md

 ## Play

 To play, download the source code and run `main.py`.
 Click on the grid to place your checker.
-The game alternates between Player X and Player O. When the game ends (win or draw), press 'R' to reset and start a new game.
+The game alternates between Player X and Player O. When the game ends (win or draw), press 'R' or click the "Restart" button to reset and start a new game.

 ![screenshot](screenshot.png)